pricci1/tools/atuin-history-mover/README.md

   count <dir>           Count history entries for a directory

 OPTIONS:
-  --dry-run            Show what would be changed without making changes --db <path>          Path to Atuin database (overrides ATUIN_DB_PATH) --help, -h           Show this help message
+  -r, --recursive      Also process entries in nested subdirectories --dry-run            Show what would be changed without making changes --db <path>          Path to Atuin database (overrides ATUIN_DB_PATH) --help, -h           Show this help message